 In addition to this your Cobberdog will require brushing and ear cleaning once weekly.

 Our Guardian Program

 With each litter of puppies we select the pup we think will have the best qualities for breeding into the future.
 We then test the pup for inherited diseases to make sure they are really going to carry on the best qualities.
-From there we look for responsible families who would like to give these pups a wonderful forever home.
-This means that the guardian takes the pup we choose and cares for her in their home, while we retain breeding rights for just two litters.
+From there we choose a responsible family who fulfils our conditions and would like to give these pups a wonderful forever home.
+This means that the guardian takes the pup we choose at 9-10 weeks, with no purchase charge, and cares for the pup in their home, while we retain breeding rights for a set period of time.

-We enter into a contract with the guardians for this time and at the end of the contract the dog is desexed and the contract finishes.
+At the end of the set breeding period the dog is desexed and the contract finishes.